 Threat hunting policies

-Threat hunting policies are a separate category of built-in policies used by the Spectra Assure platform to help you improve the overall software package security.
+Threat hunting policies are a category of built-in policies used by the Spectra Assure platform to help you improve the overall software package security.

 These policies are used during software package analysis to check your code and inform you if any of the built-in validation rules are violated.
 Specifically, threat hunting policies focus on detecting malicious and suspicious behaviors in software components to prevent tampering incidents and software supply chain attacks.